Tskaltsitela Gorge Natural Monument

-Tskaltsitela Gorge Natural Monument is stretch of Tskaltsitela river canyon approximately from Gelati Monastery Bridge all the way to Godagani Bridge at elevation of 130–200 meters above sea level.
+Tskaltsitela Gorge Natural Monument is a stretch of the Tskaltsitela river canyon approximately from Gelati Monastery Bridge all the way to Godagani Bridge at an elevation of 130–200 meters above sea level.

 Geography

-River Tskaltsitela rises from the south slopes of Nakerala range, it crosses the whole territory of Okriba till it merges with Kvirila River.
+The river Tskaltsitela rises from the south slopes of the Nakerala range, and crosses the whole territory of Okriba until it merges with the Kvirila River.